nielsvm/purge_purger_http/README.md

 * To port most of the HTTP configuration options legacy purge provides.
 * The ability to create one or more 'success conditions' + AND/OR selection.
 The API core provides certainly looks promising for this.
+* The ability to add/define POST fields.
+* Tokenization support.
 * Robust testing coverage.